jaspector

 Monday-Thursday, 8:00 AM to 6:00 PM

-Typical inspection sequence: Typical sequence: foundation/footings, framing (including roof assembly), plumbing rough-in, electrical rough-in, mechanical/HVAC rough-in, final inspection
+Typical sequence: Typical sequence: foundation/footings, framing (including roof assembly), plumbing rough-in, electrical rough-in, mechanical/HVAC rough-in, final inspection

-Do I need a building permit in unincorporated Blaine County, ID?
+01 Do I need a building permit in unincorporated Blaine County, ID?

 A building permit is required for all construction in unincorporated Blaine County.

-How much does a building permit cost in unincorporated Blaine County, ID?
+02 How much does a building permit cost in unincorporated Blaine County, ID?

+Building permit fees in unincorporated Blaine County, ID are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $1,500.
 Fees are calculated as: Based on total construction value using tiered fee schedule; 40% of plan check fee allocated to fire district.
 Plan check fee: 65% of building permit fee.

-How do I apply for a building permit in unincorporated Blaine County, ID?
+03 How do I apply for a building permit in unincorporated Blaine County, ID?

-1. Complete permit application form through OpenGov portal or in person at County Annex Building.
+To apply for a building permit in unincorporated Blaine County, ID, follow these steps: 1.
+Complete permit application form through OpenGov portal or in person at County Annex Building.
 2. Prepare construction plans and specifications according to 2018 IRC/IBC standards.
 3. Submit application with required documents and fees through OpenGov or in person.
 4. County Building Services reviews completeness and routes for plan review.
 5. Plan review and approval by building department.
 6. Receive permit upon approval.
 7. Schedule required inspections through county.
 8. Pass all required inspections (foundation, framing, MEP rough-ins, final).
 9. Obtain final inspection and Certificate of Occupancy.

-How long does it take to get a building permit in unincorporated Blaine County, ID?
+04 How long does it take to get a building permit in unincorporated Blaine County, ID?

-What work is exempt from building permits in unincorporated Blaine County, ID?
+05 What work is exempt from building permits in unincorporated Blaine County, ID?

-How do I schedule a building inspection in unincorporated Blaine County, ID?
+06 How do I schedule a building inspection in unincorporated Blaine County, ID?

-Inspections can be scheduled via: 208-788-5573, extension #1125.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Blaine County, ID via: 208-788-5573, extension #1125.
 48-hour advance notice required for inspection requests.